george2giga/PocketBaseCore/README.md

 var authResponse = await client.AuthenticateAsync("your-identity", "your-password");
 ```

-### Creating and Deleting Records
+### Creating Records

-To create and delete a record using a custom POCO class:
+To create a record using a custom POCO class:

 ```csharp
 var company = new Company